ArthurianX/angular-hierarchical-typeahead/README.md

 * `art-typeahead` - The main directive declaration.
 Example usage `<art-typeahead levels="tiers" pagination="true" trigger="callbackID(id, type)" source="dataEndpoint"></art-typeahead>`
-* `levels` - Mandatory.
+* `art-levels` - Mandatory.
 Object.
 An object containing levels description.
 Object accepted: `[{name: "Organisation", icon: "fa fa-users", color: "#3f3f3f", bColor: "#a6b5bd"}]`
-* `trigger` - Mandatory.
+* `art-trigger` - Mandatory.
 Function.
 A function to callback the choice selected in the controller, response is two parameters, `id` and `type`, the latter being the level name.
-* `source` - Mandatory.
+* `art-source` - Mandatory.
 Promise-enabled function.
 The service that is called to get the data, parameters are `type`, `query` and `pagination`, `type` is the current level, `pagination` is a Boolean.
 The logic is on you in the controller.
 The received data should be arrays like [{id: 12, name: 'SomeItem'}], preprocess in the controller if necessary.
-* `pagination` - Optional.
+* `art-pagination` - Optional.
 Boolean.
 If `true`, there will be a load more list item, and the `source` call will contain a true pagination parameter.
 The logic is on you in the controller.
-* `min-query` - Optional.
+* `art-min-query` - Optional.
 Integer.
 Query length to trigger a search.
-* `max-results` - Optional.
+* `art-max-results` - Optional.
 Integer.
 Max results to show before displaying the user a message to user the search bar.